MatiasHiltunen/ratadroid_cli/README.md

 # Ratadroid CLI

 `ratadroid` is a command-line tool for building Ratatui (TUI) applications that run natively on Android.
-It scaffolds Android NativeActivity projects with Rust integration, manages Gradle-based builds, and provides basic development workflow automation.
+It scaffolds Android NativeActivity projects with Rust integration, manages Gradle-based builds, and provides development workflow automation.

 ![](Screenshot_20251224_073141_test_template_app.jpg)

 **Note**: This is an experimental tool.
-The Ratatui Android Runtime is functional but may have limitations and edge cases.
+The Ratatui Android Runtime is functional but may have limitations.
 Expect some rough edges.

 ## Features

-- **Project scaffolding**: The `new` command creates an Android NativeActivity project with Gradle build configuration and Rust integration
+- **Project scaffolding**: Creates complete Android NativeActivity projects with Gradle and Rust integration
+- **Bundled template**: The template is embedded in the CLI binary - no external files needed
-- **Gradle builds**: Uses Gradle to build Android APKs with automatic Rust library compilation via `cargo-ndk`
+- **Gradle builds**: Uses Gradle for Android APKs with automatic Rust library compilation via `cargo-ndk`
-- **Device management**: Detects connected devices and can start emulators if none are available
+- **Device management**: Detects connected devices, prefers physical devices, and can start emulators automatically
+- **Logcat streaming**: The `run --log` option streams colorized logcat output after launching
-- **Ratatui Android Runtime**: A custom terminal emulator implementation that renders Ratatui applications directly to Android surfaces
+- **Ratatui Android Runtime**: Custom terminal emulator that renders Ratatui applications directly to Android surfaces
-- **Basic input support**: Touch input and keyboard support (including some international keyboard handling)
+- **Touch and keyboard input**: Touch events mapped to Ratatui mouse events, keyboard support with international handling
 - **Environment diagnostics**: The `doctor` command checks your development environment

 ## Installation